 IS THE HEALTHLINE CALL A SCAM?

-Some people have reported this call to Netsafe as a scam as they don’t recognise they number the call is coming from and because they are being asked questions about their self-isolation.
+Earlier this year people reported calls from Healthline to Netsafe as a scam as they didn’t recognise the number the call was coming from and because they were being asked questions about their self-isolation.
 These calls are not a scam.
-There’s more details below, but in summary:
+There’s more detail below, but in summary:

-- Healthline have been tasked by Government with contacting people who have crossed the New Zealand border
+- Healthline have been tasked by Government with contacting people who have recently travelled into New Zealand from overseas and people who have been identified as a close or casual contact of a confirmed positive COVID-19 case.

-- To protect their privacy and to ensure they have the right person, Healthline will ask the people they call to confirm their personal details before we continue the call
+- To protect their privacy and to ensure they have the right person, Healthline will ask the people they call to confirm their personal details before they continue the call.

 HOW IS HEALTHLINE WORKING TO COMBAT THE SPREAD OF COVID-19